 Some are obvious and common sense, some are not.
 Particularly if you perform at weddings, parties etc. They won’t make you a better magician, but they will make your performing life easier and your magic more enjoyable for you and your audience.
 If you can use any of these or think they might be helpful, or if you have any others I can add to the list, let me know through all the available social media channels.

 4) Dress Smart.
 I’ve tried lots of different styles over the years and one thing I’ve found out is that you can’t really go wrong with smart.
-I also perform in comedy clubs and cabaret evenings and I’ve recently discovered that smart is also best for these things too.
+Sounds obvious, but I also perform in comedy clubs and cabaret evenings and I’ve recently discovered that smart is also best for these things too.
 I sometimes wear smart jeans for comedy events if I think it’s right for the situation (for instance a comedy club above a pub etc), but years ago I tried this at a corporate event and it did get mentioned.
 Never again.
 For corporate events and weddings, a suit is almost always best.

 6) Arrive Early.
 If I ever book another magician for a job and he arrives late or arrives in a sweat because he didn’t expect that the M1/M25 etc wasn’t going to be really busy at 6pm on a Friday, I tend to not book them again.
-It doesn’t matter how good their ring and string routine is, I’ll always book a magician that arrives in good time.
+It doesn’t matter how good their magic is.
+I’ll always book a magician that arrives in good time.
 My usual rules are at least one 30 mins extra for every 1 of travel.
 For instance, 2 hours travel time (according to Google maps with travel switched on), allow 3 hours.
 Even then I often set off early.
 I’m much happier sat in my car in a hotel car park reading a book for a few hours than I am to arrive 1 minute late.

 8) Souvenirs.
 One big problem magicians have is getting people to remember their name in the future (so they can hopefully get booked for future events).
 My solution to this is to do lots of tricks with my name attached.
 For instance, in my fork bending routine, I will put my name on one side and ask them to sign the other.
 My envelopes have my sticker on etc. There are hundreds of things you can do and it’s all beneficial to the audience.
 People love to take home magical objects – the fact that it’s got your name on is just a bonus for you.

 9) Offer Advice.
 Magicians will sometimes ask me if I can do an event for them.
 Often when they tell me all the details I can tell they have just gone along with what the client has asked for, rather than offering professional advice.
-Most people don’t book magicians everyday and need guidance.
+Most people don’t book professional magicians everyday and need guidance.
 Don’t be afraid of not simply saying yes to everything.
 People appreciate a bit of guidance.
 For instance, if they are having a private party for 10 people and they ask me to do reception drinks and then between the courses, this is a terrible idea.
 I would take over the whole evening – they wouldn’t get a chance to speak.
 This is where I suggest a 40 minute close up show, straight through either before starters or after coffee.
 People love to be guided by a professional magician who knows what they are doing.

 So there you go.
-Hudson’s top tips.
+Hudson’s professional magician top tips.
 Like I said, if you have any unusual tips that get help the other #workers – send them in.
 Good luck out there.
 It’s not easy